pantheon-systems/documentation/source/docs/articles/sites/php-errors-and-exceptions.md

 	</tbody>
 </table>

-To learn more about PHP error logs, see our article on  [debugging sites with log files](/docs/articles/sites/debugging-sites-with-log-files/).
+To learn more about PHP error logs, see [debugging sites with log files](/docs/articles/sites/debugging-sites-with-log-files/).

 ## PHP Errors Slow Down a Site